tedtoal/Button_TT/README.md

 The button tap function uses the *Button_TT_int8* class functions *getValue()*, *getMinValue()*, *getMaxValue()*, and *setValueAndDrawIfChanged()*.

-The button tap function must of course be registered with the *screenButtons* object, perhaps from *setup():*
+The tap function must of course be registered with the *screenButtons* object, perhaps from *setup():*

 ```
 screenButtons->registerButton(btn_int8Val, btnTap_int8Val);